rogeryc/petscreening-rvaca/README.md

         - Name
         - Kind
         - Breed
-    - Can list pets
+    - Can list, view, edit and update the pet

+- Add tests to confirm the current features
-    - From the list, click to view the pet
+- NOTE: For the following add tests to confirm funcationality
-    - From the list, click to open a form to Edit the pet
-    - Submitting the form should save the Pet

 - Add New Pet Features
     - Add the ability to give the pet a weight
 - Add New Owner Feature